Bridgeconn/usfm-grammar/docs/comparison.md

                 ]}}}}
      </pre></tr></table>

   The attribute values are not parsed, but given as a single string in usfm-js where as the usfm-grammar structures them as attribute name and value.
+The entire milestone section from start to end is included as a single object in usfm-js.
+But in usfm-grammar, the start maker and end marker are represented as tewo separate objects, though the correct syntax is ensured in validation.

 8. Alignment files